Poor regulation, dodgy pills spur plan for African drugs agency

 It wasn’t a very good fake.
-The bottles contained blue-grey tablets, whereas genuine Avastin is a liquid given by infusion, and the fraudsters labelled the manufacturer as AstraZeneca .
+The bottles contained blue-grey tablets, whereas genuine Avastin is a liquid given by infusion, and the fraudsters labeled the manufacturer as AstraZeneca.
 The real thing is made by Roche.

 The low bar for criminals pushing dodgy drugs in Africa is just one reason why the continent needs to up its game in medicines regulation.